gautamsood15/profiles-rest-api/README.md

 # Profiles REST API

-Creating a REST API in Python to manage users Profiles
+Creating a REST API in Python to manage users Profiles.
+The application also consists of a TokenAuthentication functionality

 ## Functions of the API: